 We next introduce a novel approach to evaluate the correctness of the road segments.
-First, we obtained all the segments from the ground truth and convert them into cells.
-Then we create a second set from the extracted segments.
-To evaluate the success of a method, we calculate the difference between the two sets.
+First, we obtained all the segments from the ground truth and converted them into cells.
+Then we created a second set from the extracted segments.
+To evaluate the success of a method, we calculated the difference between the two sets.
 If the generated network is flawless, the difference is an empty set (all cells have frequency 0).
 Otherwise, some cells will have a positive frequency (missed segments) and other cells will have a negative frequency (false segments).
 Cells with 0 frequency are the desired result (correct detection), as shown in Figure 20.
-We compute precision, recall and F-score.
+We computed precision, recall and F-score.

-Figure 20.
+Fig. 20.
 Ground truth segments (black) and extracted segments (red) are shown at the top, and the corresponding cell frequency differences are shown at the bottom.
-Blue cells represent false detections (negative frequency), and red cells missed segments (positive frequency).
+Blue cells represent negative frequency (false detections), and red cells positive frequency (missed segments).
 Black cells have 0 frequency.
 The colour intensity is proportional to the frequency.

-Table 6 summarizes the results for the five methods when finding the road segments.
+Table 6 summarizes the results for the four methods when finding the road segments.
 Similar observations can be made as in the intersection evaluation.
-The visual methods achieved the highest precision but have the lowest recall, whereas clustering and merging display high recall but low precision.
-In the noisy regions, the clustering and merging methods produce many spurious segments, as shown in Figure 20.
+The visual method achieved the highest precision but had the lowest recall, whereas clustering and merging displayed high recall but low precision.
+In the noisy regions, the clustering and merging methods produced many spurious segments, as shown in Figure 20.

-Table 6.
-Accuracy of the road detection by the five measures.
+Table.
+6. Quality of the roads generated by the four measures.

+Chicago

+Method Reference Precision Recall F-score

+Visual Davies et al. 2006 97% 27% 42%

+Clustering Edelkamp and Schrödl 2003 17% 94% 28%

+Merging ging Cao and Krumm 2009 70% 10%

+CellNet Proposed 92% 83% 87%

+Joensuu

-Chicago J oensuu Method Reference Precision Recall F-score Precision Recall F-score Visual 1 Davies et al. 2006 97% 27% 42% 56% 38% 46%
+Method Reference Precision Recall F-score

+Visual Davies et al. 2006 56% 38% 46%

-Visual 2 Biagioni and Eriksson 2012b 92% 55% 69% 82% 0.6% 1% Clustering Edelkamp and Schrödl 2003 17% 94% 28% 24% 87% 38% Merging Cao and Krumm 2009 7% 70% 10% 13% 33% 19% CellNet Proposed 92% 83% 87% 68% 49% 58%
+Clustering Edelkamp and Schrödl 2003 24% 87% 38%

+Merging Cao and Krumm 2009 13% 33% 19%

+CellNet Proposed 68% 49% 58%